mas-chat/mas/doc/MAS-client-API.md

 5. When the client initiates an action it emits an 'req' (request) event.
 Event payload contains a JSON message which describes the request type and other parameters.

-6. After processing the request, the server sends a 'resp' event.
-Event payload contains a JSON message which describes the response type and other parameters.
+6. After processing the request, the server sends a Socket.io acknowledgment.
+Acknowledgment payload contains a JSON message which describes the response type and other parameters.

 7. The server sends 'ntf' events when something changes.